It’s easy to practice gratitude when you’re happy with the way your life is going.

-I don’t know about you, but I struggle to feel grateful when it feels like everything is going wrong in my life.
+I don’t know about you, but I struggle to be grateful when it feels like so much is wrong in my life.

 Take a good look around you.
 I guarantee you will find lots of things you can be grateful for RIGHT NOW!